CRexit: how different cosmic ray transport modes affect thermal instability in the circumgalactic medium: Impact of cosmic ray transport speed on thermal instability

-CRs can counteract TI by providing additional pressure support but only as long as they remain trapped within the collapsing regions so that they can build up a pressure gradient.
+Cosmic rays can counteract TI by providing additional pressure support but only as long as they remain trapped within the collapsing regions so that they can build up a pressure gradient.
 Therefore, when the confinement time of CRs inside cold clouds is prolonged, their influence on TI is expected to be more pronounced.
-To quantify this effect, we define the average time required for CRs to escape from a cold cloud as
+To quantify this effect, we defined the average time required for CRs to escape from a cold cloud as

-where $r_\mathrm{cloud}$ is the cloud radius, and $\kappa$ is either the effective CR diffusion coefficient in 2-moment CRMHD ($\keff$) or the pure diffusion coefficient in our non-Fickian diffusion model ($\kappa_0$).
+where $r_\mathrm{cloud}$ is the effective cloud radius (see Sec.~\ref{subsec:coldcloudidentification} for the definition), and $\kappa$ is either the effective CR diffusion coefficient in two-moment CRMHD ($\keff$) or the pure diffusion coefficient in our non-Fickian diffusion model ($\kappa_0$).
 For this definition, we continue to approximate the clouds as spheres and assume that CRs diffuse freely through the clouds with their respective diffusion coefficients.

 In the absence of self-gravity, the collapse timescale of a cold cloud is typically governed by the cooling timescale, $\tcol \sim \tcool$, as the cloud's internal dynamics is primarily driven by radiative cooling and pressure balance rather than gravitational collapse.
 In this context, $\tcool$ sets the pace at which the cold cloud loses energy and contracts due to thermal pressure imbalance.
 The cloud will collapse as long as it cools faster than it can regain pressure support.
 For typical conditions in the CGM, where cold clouds are embedded in a hot, diffuse medium, $\tcool$ ranges from several kyr to hundreds of Myr, depending on the cloud's density, temperature, and metallicity.